ManiVaultStudio/JupyterPlugin/README.md

 ```

-The main point her are the 3 architectural subcomponents of the JupyterXeusKernel:
+The main points here are the 3 architectural subcomponents of the JupyterXeusKernel:

 1. 0MGPollerServer: Handles the logical level Jupyter protocol in a QT event loop compliant manner (events to an from WorkerThread)
 2. XeusKernel: Handle the application level Jupyter protocol.
 In particular it dispatches execution related functions to the interpreter